 To facilitate comparison between the current and alternative conceptual foundations, we placed them in Table 1.
 We rearranged the original order of the principles to make comparison easier.
-The current conceptual foundation is markedly simple and lacking in ecological considerations or an ecosystem perspective, which naturally leads to a reliance on technology such as hatcheries.
+We identified management practices derived from the current conceptual foundations as coarse grained and practices derived from the proposed alternative conceptual foundation as fine grained.103 The current conceptual foundation is markedly simple and lacking in ecological considerations or an ecosystem perspective, which naturally leads to a reliance on technology such as hatcheries.
 It is a coarse-grained management paradigm.

 Hatcheries are a major component of the current conceptual foundation; however, they are not compatible, or of very limited use in the alternative, ecological conceptual foundation.
 This paradox demonstrates the critical importance of conceptual foundations.
-We have shown two conceptual foundations: The current one based on a simplified, technology dominated production system focused on commodity production; and an alternative, ecological conceptual foundation focused on salmon-sustaining production ecosystems, natural and compatible harvest regimes.
+We have shown two conceptual foundations: The current one based on a simplified, technology dominated production system focused on commodity production; and an alternative, ecological conceptual foundation focused on salmon-sustaining ecosystems, natural production and compatible harvest regimes.
 Both can be used to identify problems and their solutions.
 But those problems and solutions will be very different for the two conceptual foundations.
 For over a century the current conceptual foundation has been guiding salmon management and recovery programs with a poor record of results.
 We are rapidly approaching a crossroads where the impoverished state of wild salmon will become irreversible.
 It's time to take a different path.

-The difference between the two conceptual foundations reflects the failure to incorporate the latest science into salmon management programs and their underlying conceptual foundation,65 while at the same time clinging to outdated assumptions about nature and the role of humans as stewards of natural resources.
+The difference between the two conceptual foundations reflects the failure to incorporate the latest science into salmon management programs and their underlying conceptual foundation,104 while at the same time clinging to outdated assumptions about nature and the role of humans as stewards of natural resources.
+That this approach has a record of failure is obvious, but the status quo is just too comfortable to risk a change.